Essence of BSW (Bachelor of Social Work)

 Preamble of constitution:-

-India into a “Sovereign, Socialist, Secular, Democratic, Republic and secure to
+We, the people of India, having solemnly resolved to constitute India into a “Sovereign, Socialist, Secular, Democratic, Republic and secure to all citizens

 Justice-in Social, Economical and Political